Baptjln/burocean/www/wp-content/plugins/disable-author-archives/readme.txt

 The plugin does not require any kind of configuration.
 Author archives are disabled as soon as the plugin is activated.

 == Changelog ==

+= 1.3.5 =
+* Fixed malformed URLs by restoring a previous author link filter.

+= 1.3.4 =
+* Leaving comment author link untouched.
+* Restored priority of template_redirect action.

+= 1.3.3 =
+* Added removal of author links in comments.
+* No longer remove author name, just the link to the author archive.
+* Removed needless loading of plugin text domain.

+= 1.3.2 =
+* Removed users section from WordPress built-in sitemap.
+Suggested by @constracti.
+Thanks!

 = 1.3.1 =
 * Removed View link from admin's Users list.
 Suggested by @khaiknievel.
 Thanks!